 In 1997, Carole and her second husband Perry Krowne relocated to rural Northern Arizona, where she became a combination small-town lawyer and retail doll store co-owner.
 In the beginning, dolls were displayed in the law office waiting room and empty doll boxes stored on the conference room shelves, next to the Arizona Revised Statutes.
 For a few years, Amanda Jane's Doll Shoppe was Carole's pride and joy and provided her the creative satisfaction of writing radio and television commercials for local stations, as well as advertising copy for magazines and newspapers.
 Sadly, the market for dolls declined after 9-11 and she was forced to close her beloved store.

 Perhaps Carole's greatest motivation for writing historical fiction arises from her life-long admiration of the novels of Jane Austen.
 She and her husband are life members and active participants in JASNA (Jane Austen Society of North America) and enjoy hosting Box Hill Picnics for members of the Phoenix Region in the verdure of their tree-filled backyard.
-In 2010, they toured London, Kent and Hampshire before attending the week-long Jane Austen festival in Bath and marching in the costumed parade.
-Like one of the fictional characters (Celia Smithfield) in Midwife of Normandy, Carole “has difficulty with a needle” but does enjoy designing her own Regency gowns and constructing bonnets with the aid of a stapler and glue gun.
+In 2010, they toured London, Kent, and Hampshire before attending the week-long Jane Austen festival in Bath and marching in the costumed parade.
+Like one of the fictional characters (Celia Smithfield) in Midwife of Normandy and Lucina’s Destiny, Carole has “difficulty with a needle,” but enjoyed constructing her Regency era bonnets with the aid of a glue gun.